Governance Impact Statement 2024-25

 The school’s vision

-The board is proud of the school’s dynamic mission, which strives to develop children to succeed throughout their life.
+The board is proud of the school’s dynamic mission, which strives to develop children to succeed throughout their lives.
 We have been particularly impressed to see that vision in action, with children taking ownership and leadership for aspects of school life and applying the skills they learn to their lessons and work.

 Holding the headteacher to account